XueweiCao/SAE-GPCC/model/option/README.md

 ## Notice
-You should put 4 trained models in ./model/option/ before test
+You should put 4 trained models in ./model/option/ before test.

 ## Download
 You can download trained models from: